BurnsCommaLucas/Resume/README.md

 ### Experience

+Senior Backend Engineer,
+*Jan.
+2022 - Present*

 Backend Engineer
 *Feb.
-2020 - Present*
+2020 - Dec.
+2021*

 *Driveway, Portland, OR*

--   Support nation-wide search of 20,000+ pre-owned vehicles using MongoDB Atlas.
+-   Support nation-wide search of over 20,000 new and used vehicles using MongoDB Atlas.

--   Implement a custom search API and translation layer using Spring & GraphQL.

--   Architect backend services for online sales of automotive inventory.
+-   Implement backend services for online sales of automotive inventory.

+-   Architect a custom search API and translation layer using Spring, GraphQL, and MongoDB Atlas Search.

 *Technologies:* Kotlin, Spring, WebFlux, GraphQL, MongoDB Atlas, Kubernetes, Azure